smallcolin/wordpress_photos_theme/README.md

 Admin Panel
 1. Activate "Photos Theme"
 2. In Appearance/Widgets, remove all widgets from "My Sidebar" except from Archives & Categories (in Categories check the box, "Show post counts")
 3. In Appearance/Menus, create a menu named, "Nav Bar".
 Check the boxes "Automatically add new top-level pages to this menu" & "Header Menu".
 Click on "Save Menu"
 4. In Plugins, activate "Advance Custom Fields".
 5. Go down to the newly created side option, "Custom Fields".
 In Tools, import in the "acf-export-2017-01-10.json" file.
 6. Go back to Plugins/Add New.
 Find, install & activate the plugin, "Ninja Forms".
 7. Go down to the newly created side option, "Ninja Forms".
-In Import/Export, import in the "any_questions_ninja_forms.nff"       file found in the Extras folder.
+In Import/Export, import in the "any_questions_ninja_forms.nff"V file found in the Extras folder.

 Time to Create Some Content…
 1. In Pages, create the following…